odoomrp/odoomrp-utils/mrp_bom_structure_show_child/README.rst

 MRP - BoM line structure show child
 ===================================
-This module serves to add the amount field to the structure of materials, and also shows the value of the production process and can navigate by clicking BOM
+This module serves to add the amount, cost price, and childs cost price fields to the structure of materials, and also shows the value of the production process and can navigate by clicking BOM

 Credits
 =======